 Allen frowned.

-“That means he’s a danger to the community, Allen.
+“That means he’s a dangerous criminal, Allen.
 And he is a bad boss.”

 The kettle hummed a bit more.
-“Allen, I’ve taken the liberty of completing premium calculations for work today.
+“Allen, I’ve taken the liberty of finishing your work today.
 I’ve also sent an anonymous message to Ryan Davis’ supervisor informing him of his employee’s misconduct.”

 Allen jumped to his feet and faced the kettle.
 “What?
 You did what?”